-- 1. Have a high school diploma or equivalent. - 2.
-Receive training by a medical professional that is specific to the participant's medical needs prior to rendering the service. - 3.
-Be at least 18 years of age. - 4.
-Complete necessary pre/in-service training based on the service plan. - 5.
+- 1. Be at least 18 years of age. - 2.
+Complete necessary pre/in-service training based on the service plan - 3.
 Have a valid driver's license if the operation of a vehicle is necessary to provide Life Sharing services.